-If your anything like us, you may have stumbled a time or two in your high school science class when it came to the periodic table.
+If you anything like us, you may have stumbled a time or two in your high school science class when it came to the periodic table.
 However today we are going to look into why it is important to keep chemicals on the chart and not in your drain line!

-Did you know that what pour down your drain is one of the chemical equations you need to know the most about?
+Did you know that what pours down your drain is one of the chemical equations you need to know the most about?
 Grease, soap, hair, and food all contribute to that nasty clog you may have in your lines, but before you reach for that chemical, you should take a closer look at what’s in those harsh household products.

 Most chemical drain cleaners use sodium hydroxide (also known as caustic soda or lye) or sulfuric acid.
 These chemicals are extremely corrosive to organic materials and metals.
 The chemicals are bases so they give electrons to the clogging substance and their hydroxide ions create the reaction that clears the clog.
 Their alkaline chemicals release heat and turn grease into a soap-like substance that is more easily dissolved.
 Because the drain cleaners are heavier than water, they sink through any standing water attaching to the clog.

 Other cleaners use household bleach, peroxides, and nitrates.
 These chemicals cause the organic material creating the clog to lose electrons and become oxidized.